fenton1000/mf-portfolio-three-electric-car-survey/README.md

 * If option 2 is selected in the Survey Introduction the application prints the survey analysis to the screen.

 * This displays the questions asked, together with the percentage of participants to opt for each potential answer to each question asked.

+* This data is gathered by the application from both the questions worksheet and the stats worksheet.

 <details><summary>Fig. 3.5.1 Survey Analysis Presentation Template</summary>
 <img src="documents/survey-analysis.png"